JacquesCarette/Drasil/README.md

   - Subdirectory for papers related to Drasil framework, GOOL

 **People**
-  - contains contributions specific to some contributors (not necessarily to be implemented in Drasil)
+  - Contains contributions specific to some contributors (not necessarily to be implemented in Drasil)

 **Presentations**
   - Presentations on LSS/Drasil